|Homepage:||Click to visit|

 - Themes of community well-being (“vivir bien”) and resilience

-- Globalization and Bolivia’s contemporary sociopolitical struggles
+- Globalization and Bolivia’s contemporary sociopolitical and environmental struggles

 Be sure to discuss how study abroad costs are handled at your school with your study abroad advisor.